cncf/tag-observability/whitepaper.md

 It’s also worth mentioning that OpenTelemetry also inherited some form of exemplars from OpenCensus.
 Those are very similar to OpenMetrics one, just only attachable to histogram buckets.
 Yet, we are not aware of anyone using or relying on this part of Otel metric protocol anywhere, including relevant implementations like [Go](https://github.com/open-telemetry/opentelemetry-go/issues/559).
 This means that if you want to have a stable correlation, and an already working ecosystem, OpenMetrics might be the way forward.
 Plus, [OpenTelemetry slowly adopts OpenMetrics too](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/semantic_conventions/openmetrics-guidelines.md).

+## Improving your Observability - "Return on Investment"

+> _To be written_

 ## Use Cases

+### Monitoring

+Monitoring can be split into 2 categories:
+* Openbox monitoring
+* Closedbox monitoring

+Generally speaking, "closed" box monitoring refers to observing a system from the outside where the operator has no control or knowledge of the inner workings of the system. "open" box monitoring on the other hand, refers to the more “traditional” concept of monitoring an application or system that you control and understanding how it functions, so you’re able to make better decisions on how it should be observed through the Three Pillars of Observability.

+> _To be improved_

+### Data Visualization and Exploration

+> _To be written_

 ### Implementing SLIs, SLOs and SLAs